 Below is information about the pilot study from 2011 which led to the NIH-funded study:

-IBH Director Conducts Clinical Trial of IBH Methods
+IBH Director and Hypnotherapy Academy of America Associate Instructor, Robert Sapien, Conducts Clinical Trial of IBH Methods

 Overactive Bladder Syndrome

 “Hypnotherapy for Treatment of Overactive Bladder: Randomized Controlled Trial Pilot Study”

 Female Pelvic Medicine and Reconstructive Surgery, 2011Nov;17(6):308-13.
 Komesu, YM, Sapien, RE, Rogers, RG, Ketai, LH